chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 # Important Background Information

-It is important context for the purposes of this discussion
+It is important context for the purposes of this discussion to be aware of two pieces of personal background information about myself.
+Both of these pieces of information are on UoB systems as I included them in my application and registration processes.

+Firstly, I am diagnosed with severe migraines, for which I am prescribed Sumatriptan (GP letter available on request).
+These migraines are debilitating and whilst they can occur indiscriminately, they are often brought-on or aggravated by excessive stress.

 # The Grievances